openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

    :scores:
-    It descibes the trigger is of which score for tally.
+    The score(s) in this tally to which the trigger should be applied.

     .. note:: The ``scores`` in ``trigger`` must have been defined in ``scores`` in ``tally``.
 And each trigger just includes a scores.
 An optional